 We talk about:

-- How to choose where you link on your own site from guest posts
+- How to choose where to link on your own site from guest posts

 - Should you link to your affiliate articles